 ," got kinked at some point after it left the studio, and when the band's manager would play it for record companies, it was flipped and sounded terrible.
 The band wasn't happy with the Muscle Shoals crew at the time, but put aside any hard feelings when they found out the recordings were fine if played correctly.
 These early Skynyrd recordings were produced by Muscle Shoals house musician Jimmy Johnson; the band's first release was produced by Al Kooper

-, the last Skynyrd album before his death.
+, the last Skynyrd album released before his death.

-Neil Young performed this once.
-He played it at a memorial to the 3 members of Lynyrd Skynyrd who died in a plane crash in 1977.
+Neil Young performed this once: He played it at a memorial to the three members of Lynyrd Skynyrd who died in a plane crash in 1977.

 The guitar solo in the song is actually played in the wrong key.
 Producer Al Kooper noticed that Ed King played the solo in the key of G instead of D, the first chord in the progression.
 He was so vexed that he took to tune to California, and played it for his guitarist friend Michael Bloomfield.
 In fact, the song is in G, and King himself rips the exuberant, melodic blues lines in the E minor pentatonic Blues scale, which in the song functions as the G pentatonic scale. (from Guitar Edge magazine - July/August 2006)